Skip to Content

 We begin with a group of young misfit kids — the Losers Club — who are being terrorised by a demonic clown who calls himself Pennywise.
 Pennywise hibernates for twenty-seven years, and when he rises he feeds on human fear.
 We also simultaneously experience the Losers Club as adults, forced to return to the town after another twenty-seven years to confront Pennywise again.

+This is a novel that really wears its themes on its sleeve.
+There is no subtext here.
+This is a book about childhood fears, growing up, and puberty.
 Despite its controversial ending, which King has repeatedly defended, IT remains a real horror epic that spans years and presents us with fear in almost all its forms.
 An homage to fear itself, IT is creative and exhilerating; one of the best horror novels you’ll ever read.

 Buy a copy of IT here!